TrueLunacy/HolostreetsLatex/README.md

 `srbigbox` The `figure*` environment, except preformatted, and taking an additional argument, a header.

+### NPC Statboxes

+Two new environments are defined, `statblock` and `statblock*`.
+The non-starred version has a margin, intended for use with SR6-style statblock, while the starred version has no margins, intended to emulate a SR5-style statblock.

+Inside the statblock environment, there are a number of useful commands and environments.

+There are several commands for stat arrays: `\statline`, `\statlineSpecial` and `\statlineDoubleSpecial`.
+All of these define a stat array, and should be used as the first command within a statblock.

+`\statline` takes nine arguments, in order: Body, Agility, Reaction, Strength, Willpower, Logic, Intuition, Charisma and Essence.

+`\statlineSpecial` takes eleven arguments: all nine from `\statline`, then two more: the name of the special attribute, and the special attribute itself.

+`\statlineDoubleSpecial` takes thirteen arguments: all nine from `\statline`, a special attribute name, the special attribute value, a second special attribute name, and a second special attribute value.

+`\srsixstats` is used for 6th edition's secondary statline, and takes five arguments: the defence rating, the initiative rank/dice, the action allotment, the condition monitor, and movement.
+It's intended for use in the margin form of the statblock only.

+`\statblockHeader` takes one argument, which is typeset as a header.
+It is not added to the table of contents, and is intended for use in the margin form of the statblock only.

+The `sr5properties` environment sets up statblock properties in a 5th edition-esque style.
+Inside the environment, use the `\property` command, which takes two arguments: the name of the property, and the value.
+This environment is intended for use with the no-margin form of the statblock only.

+The `sr6properties` environment sets up statblock properties in a 6th edition-esque style.
+Inside the environment, use the `\property` command, which works like the 5th-edition version: it takes two arguments, the name, and the value.
+In this environment, you can also use the `weaponlist` environment, working like a standard LaTeX list: use \item to prepend every item in the list.
+This environment is intended for use in the margin form of the statblock only.

+Examples for both forms of statblocks are available in the example document.

 ### Other

 We define a new column type, 'Y', for tabularx, which is the 'X' column type except centered.